lancenacabuan/Shaliah/README.md

     principal*.

--   Jesus being called "God" in some sense (like Thomas's exclamation) –If indeed Thomas meant it literally, a Unitarian could say that just as Moses was told he'd be "God" to Pharaoh (Ex 7:1) and judges were called "gods" (Ps 82), Thomas acknowledging Jesus as "my God" can be understood as acknowledging God's presence in and through Jesus (recognizing the Father in Jesus, perhaps).
+-   Jesus being called "God" in some sense (like Thomas's exclamation) – If indeed Thomas meant it literally, a Unitarian could say that just as Moses was told he'd be "God" to Pharaoh (Ex 7:1) and judges were called "gods" (Ps 82), Thomas acknowledging Jesus as "my God" can be understood as acknowledging God's presence in and through Jesus (recognizing the Father in Jesus, perhaps).

--   Titles like "Savior of the world" given to Jesus–Isaiah says only Yahweh is Savior.
+-   Titles like "Savior of the world" given to Jesus – Isaiah says only Yahweh is Savior.
 But Unitarians reply: God saves *through* His agent.
 In fact, the name Yeshua (Jesus) means "Yahweh is salvation."
     Jesus is the means by which God accomplishes salvation, so calling